Blendify/blender-manual/blender_docs/manual/render/materials/legacy_textures/introduction.rst

 Almost all procedural textures in Blender use derivatives for calculating normals for texture mapping (except *Blend* and *Magic*).
 This is important for Normal and Displacement Maps.
-The strength of the effect is controlled with the *Nabla* Number Button.
+The strength of the effect is controlled with the *Nabla* number field.

 Hints